Differences Between

 1993+

 This app has had many incarnations, a slow steady organic evolution and been around for many years.
 It was written in Objective-C. CopyPaste Pro has grown a large following, is solid and loved by many users.
+It’s very popular and continues to have regularly updates.

 Required OS

-Mac OS 10.15 to 13+
+Mac OS 10.15 to 14+

 CopyPaste (new)

 This app is the newest in the CopyPaste family.
 It is not an upgrade, it’s totally new as it’s completely rewritten from scratch in Swift, Apple’s latest language to code apps.
-It has a new user interface (UI), new abilities and many new features
+It has a new user interface (UI), new abilities and many new features.

 Required OS

-Mac OS 12 to 13+
+Mac OS 12 to 14+

 Visual Differences Between